Shaktipat Kundalini Yoga

 Shaktipat is Sanskrit for ‘shakti-giving’.

-Shakti is Sanskrit for ‘power’, specifically the power to make things happen.
+Shakti is Sanskrit for ‘power’, specifically the power that makes things happen.

 The first piece of this rather long, but succinct, title, is Shaktipat.
 There is much interest in Shaktipat these days.
 There is a desperate search going on for some kind of spiritual experience.
 The problem with this is that, when a person takes Shaktipat and doesn’t have an experience, there is disappointment.
 And out he goes, again and again, seeking a “real” guru who can give him an experience.
 But the problem is not with the person giving Shaktipat, but with himself.